 Even if the time limit or the warranty on your car has passed, you may still be eligible for compensation under the lemon law.
 If the problems with your car began before the warranty expired, you can still be covered under the lemon law.

 If you have a lemon, you may be entitled to compensation from the manufacturer in the form of a buyback, a replacement vehicle, or a cash settlement.

 What If I Bought a Used Car?

-Though it’s usually new cars that fall under the lemon law’s protection, used cars can still qualify.
+Though it’s usually new cars that fall under the lemon law’s protection, the lemon law still applies to used cars in California.
 All you need is for the car to be covered under a warranty.
 A used car that has only had one owner and may be from the previous model year may still have the original warranty it was sold under.
 If that’s the case, you can still pursue a lemon lawsuit against the manufacturer.